Creating a clipboard in Android and the movements of the Android system

 4- In this section, call an example of Clip Data using our appropriate method.

 5- If we want to copy and paste text type data, we will use the new Plaintext method when calling it.

-6- Then we put the data as part of the Clipboard Manager object so that we can copy and paste it in the desired clipboard.
+6- Then, we put the data as part of the Clipboard Manager object to copy and paste it into the desired clipboard.

 7- How to apply its changes is as follows.

 8- Clip Data object can take the modes listed below and provide related methods according to them.

 Using this method, you can return a ClipData object just a ClipData.
 This method is used to restore ClipData.
 The object of this item is used as a text string.